penpot/penpot/README.md

 Penpot expresses designs as code.
 Designers can do their best work and see it will be beautifully implemented by developers in a two-way collaboration.

+### Plugin system ###
+[Penpot plugins](https://penpot.app/penpothub/plugins) let you expand the platform's capabilities, give you the flexibility to integrate it with other apps, and design custom solutions.

 ### Designed for developers ###
 Penpot was built to serve both designers and developers and create a fluid design-code process.
 You have the choice to enjoy real-time collaboration or play "solo".